 Last Updated on

-Perhaps the most important, but often undervalued step to starting a business in South Dakota is writing a business plan.
+The first step for starting a business in South Dakota is writing a business plan.

 A lot of people only write a business plan because the bank won’t loan them money until a business plan is submitted.
 That’s a valid reason, but there is a more important benefit.
 Writing a business plan gets the ideas out of the entrepreneur’s head and helps to create a roadmap for where they want the business to go.
 Business planning is a critical element to creating a successful business.